imranalmunyeem/Appium-Java-Guide/README.md

 #### Step 17: Create a Scripted driver session from Java Program in Eclipse   // Find it here src/main/java/

 #### Note: Keep the andrioid studio, virtual device, appium server open so that after ruunning the driver session program it can launch the app in virtua; device.

+#### Step 18: Launch simulator automatically without launching it on Android studio by below steps
+                        1. Android studio -> AVD manager -> get the device name (N.B: Not the display name)

+                        2. Set below capabilities
+                                    caps.setCapability("avd","Pixel_3_API_30");                    // it will get the device name from android studio caps.setCapability("avdLauchTimeout", 180000);              //it will automatically boot up and launch device

 ## Notes
 ###  ⚫ What is Appium?